Comparing BERT against traditional machine learning text classification: Experiments

 \subsubsection{Description}

-Having seen that BERT has outperformed an AutoML technique and other classical machine learning algorithms using a vocabulary built from a traditional NLP technique such as TF-IDF in the English language, we choose to change the language to see if the BERT model also behaves well in other languages.
-For the third experiment, we have downloaded the Portuguese news dataset from the following \href{https://www.kaggle.com/c/fasam-nlp-competition-turma-4/data}{website}.
+Having seen that BERT has outperformed an AutoML technique and other classical machine learning algorithms using a vocabulary built from a traditional NLP technique such as TF-IDF in the English language, we choose to change the language to see if the BERT model also behaves well.
+We have downloaded the Portuguese news dataset from the following \href{https://www.kaggle.com/c/fasam-nlp-competition-turma-4/data}{website}.
 It contains articles from the news classified into nine different classes: ambiente, equilibrioesaude, sobretudo, educacao, ciencia, tec, turismo, empreendedorsocial and comida.

 We have just used the \textit{article text} and \textit{class} columns.
 We have generated the directory structure that we need to use BERT model (using 75\% data to train and 25\% data to validate obtaining the following results: